Tuscarora, Pennsylvania

-Tuscarora is a census-designated place (CDP) in Schuylkill County, Pennsylvania, United States.
-The population was 980 at the 2010 census.
+Tuscarora is a census-designated place (CDP) that is located in Schuylkill County, Pennsylvania, United States.
+The population was 980 at the time of the 2010 census.

 Geography

 Tuscarora is located at 40°45′43″N 76°2′56″W (40.761918, -76.048965).

 One branch of the headwaters to the Schuylkill River is in Tuscarora.
-The East Branch of the Schuylkill River runs southwestward from the Tuscarora area until it converges with the West Branch near Pottsville and continues to flow south where it eventually joins the Delaware River as one of its largest tributaries.
+The East Branch of the Schuylkill River runs southwestward from the Tuscarora area until it converges with the West Branch near Pottsville and continues to flow south, where it eventually joins the Delaware River as one of its largest tributaries.

 According to the United States Census Bureau, the CDP has a total area of 3.6 square miles (9.3 km2), all land.